krlwlfrt/bibliographie/README.md

-Intents to be a bibliography management tool that derives from the database scheme of aigaion2.
+Intents to be a bibliography management tool that derives from the database scheme of aigaion v2.1.2.

 # Get it running #
-## Config file ##
+## 1. step: config file ##

-All you need is a yet existent aigaion2 database and a config file named 'config.php' that you put in the root of this app.
+You need a config file named 'config.php' that you put in the root of this app.
 The file should look something like that:

 ```php
 <?php